Need Help Finding Property?

 The single most important factor is when you signed your purchase contract.
 This determines whether you keep the current rules or move to the new ones.

-Negative gearing against salary restricted from 1 July 2027.
+Negative gearing against salary is proposed to be restricted from 1 July 2027.

 • Established property purchased after 12 May 2026